-- (a) West Face hired Brandon Moyse, a junior analyst, away from Catalyst in June 2014 after Mr. Moyse grew tired of Catalyst's abusive work environment and flagging deal pipeline; - (b) Investment funds advised by West Face participated successfully in a consortium that acquired WIND Mobile ("WIND") in September 2014 at an enterprise value of \$300 million, after Catalyst had failed to acquire WIND during a period of exclusive negotiations with the vendor in July and August, 2014.
+- 5. Catalyst's and Callidus's claims, including in the current proceeding, have not been advanced in good faith, but instead because of West Face's business successes at Catalyst's and Callidus's expense: - (a) West Face hired Brandon Moyse, a junior analyst, away from Catalyst in June 2014 after Mr.-Moyse grew tired of Catalyst's abusive work environment and flagging deal pipeline; - (b) Investment funds advised by West Face participated successfully in a consortium that acquired WIND Mobile ("WIND") in September 2014 at an enterprise value of \$300 million, after Catalyst had failed to acquire WIND during a period of exclusive negotiations with the vendor in July and August,-2014.
 West Face's consortium sold WIND a year and a half later at a \$1.6 billion valuation; and - (c) West Face successfully identified Callidus as an overvalued public company in October 2014, when Callidus's shares were trading between \$20 and \$25, and investment funds advised by West Face sold Callidus's shares "short".
-When Callidus's share prices fell in early 2015, funds advised by West Face realized profits from their short positions. - 6.
-Catalyst's founder, CEO and Managing Partner, Newton Glassman ("Glassman"), reacted petulantly to all of the matters referred to immediately above, and could not tolerate being bested by West Face or Boland.
-As explained below, Glassman and his partners at Catalyst, including James Riley ("Riley") and Gabriel De Alba ("De Alba") therefore decided to retaliate maliciously, including by orchestrating or participating in a systematic and vicious campaign of defamation against West Face and Boland over the Internet, and by shrouding West Face and Boland in contention and controversy through the repeated commencement or pursuit of abusive, bad faith litigation.
+When Callidus's share price fell in early 2015, funds advised by West Face realized profits from their short positions.

-7. This action has been brought by Catalyst and Callidus for the purposes of: (i) limiting unduly and improperly expression on matters of public interest; (ii) harassing and oppressing the Defendants; and (iii) assaulting the integrity of West Face, Boland, and the administration of justice in Ontario.
+- 6. Catalyst's founder, CEO and Managing Partner, Newton Glassman ("Glassman"), reacted petulantly to all of the matters referred to immediately above, and He could not tolerate being bested by West Face or Boland.
+As explained below, Glassman and his partners at Catalyst, including James Riley ("Riley") and Gabriel De Alba ("De Alba")-therefore decided to retaliate maliciously, including by orchestrating or and participating in a systematic and vicious campaign of defamation against West Face and Boland over the Internet, and by shrouding West Face and Boland in contention and controversy through the repeated commencement or pursuit of abusive, bad faith litigation. - 7.
+This action has been brought by Catalyst and Callidus for the purposes of: (i) limiting unduly and improperly expression on matters of public interest; (ii) harassing and oppressing the Defendants; and (iii) assaulting the integrity of West Face, Boland, and the administration of justice in Ontario.
 It should be dismissed under section 137.1 of the Courts of Justice Act (the "Anti-SLAPP Legislation"), and Catalyst and Callidus should be declared vexatious litigants under section 140 of the Courts of Justice Act.